BarbaraPruz/mapbox-lhkh/README.md

 Experiment with mapbox gl js sdk apis.

-index*.html files have scripts that dynamically create the map including markers and popups.
+** reference-html folder **

+Several versions of similar html page have been built using different mapbox features.
+Corresponding HTML is saved just as a reference.

-- index-withMarkers.html : script using Marker object to add places on top of map
+- index-withMarker.html : script using Marker object to add places _on top_ of map (not in a layer)
-- index-markersWithPopups : script with markers in layers and showing popups
+- index-SDKlayersWithPopups.html : script that builds marker layers using SDK and shows popups
-- index.html : script with markers in layers showing marker info in overlay
+- index-SDKlayersWithOverlay.html : script that builds marker layers using SDK and shows marker info in overlay (vs popup.)

+** mapbox-assets folder **
 The mapbox-assets folder contains files that can be used in mapbox studio to create map equivalent to index.html (in terms of layers and markers).
 See [README](./mapbox-assets/README.md) for steps to create markers layers.